chennie-fang/Coding3_element2/README.md

 # Coding3_element2
 video link: https://youtu.be/gJ6S8fIM1_w

-This project is based on Deepdream.
+This project is based on Deepdream,CNN and StabelDiffusion.
 # Project Name: Mutant
 ## Topic
 Let me start by introducing my topic, In China there are some families who prefer sons who will take a medicine that can change the gender of the baby when they get pregnant, they think it will make the girl in the womb into a boy, but in fact it will only give birth to a girl who will have both male and female features.